 Hydronic baseboard heaters function in the same way as radiators in a water-circulating system.
 The bleed valve is located on a horizontal section of the water pipe that passes through the heater, usually to the side of the heating fins.

 Turn off the control valve and wait for the radiator to cool down.
-Unscrew the air vent with a wrench, then turn on the system and allow it to heat up and pressurize.
+Unscrew the air vent with a wrench; then turn the system on and allow it to heat up and pressurize.
 Keep your face and fingers away from the air vent when you unscrew it as the escaping steam can easily scald skin.
-Make sure nothing is near the opening of the air vent, then open the radiator control valve.
-Steam should come out of the vent opening; this indicates that the air valve is the problem.
+Make sure nothing is near the opening of the air vent; then open the radiator control valve.
+Steam should come out of the vent opening, which indicates that the air valve is the problem.
 Turn off the control valve before proceeding.
 If steam does not come out of the vent opening, you probably need to replace the control valve.

 Clean the air vent by immersing it in vinegar overnight.
 If it has several coats of paint on it, try cleaning it with mineral spirits and a stiff brush.
-Empty, rinse and dry the vent thoroughly.
-Wrap the threads (on the nipple that threads into the radiator) with pipe thread tape, and reinstall the vent, tightening it until it's snug but not too tight.
+Empty, rinse, and dry the vent thoroughly.
+Wrap the threads (on the nipple that threads into the radiator) with pipe thread tape and reinstall the vent, tightening it until it's snug but not too tight.
 Make sure the vent is perfectly vertical.
-Open the raditor's control valve all the way.
+Open the radiator's control valve all the way.
 If the radiator still doesn't heat up when the system is running, replace the air vent.